Isaias Impact: Widespread damage and power outages across Long Island

 Eichhorn said less than 24 hours after the storm 57 percent of customers have had their power restored.

-PSE&G expects at least 85% of customers still without power to be restored by Friday night.
-As of 4:45 p.m., power was restored to 315,000 customers and 260,000 customers remained without power.

-Power to all Long Island customers should be restored by Saturday, Eichhorn said.
+Approximately 160,000 customers remained without power as of 4 a.m. on Thursday.
+Power to all Long Island customers should be restored by Saturday, he said.

 He added crews are working 16-hour shifts and 2,000 out-of-state-crews have been called in with an additional 1,000 requested.